Cookie Consent by Free Privacy Policy Generator Update cookies preferences

 Crockpot – Bone Broth – Gut Healing

-Enjoy this rich, gut healing bone broth recipe.
+Enjoy this rich, gut-healing bone broth recipe.
 The taste is impeccable and the contents ultra nourishing.
-You never though making it yourself could be so easy.
+You never thought making it yourself could be so easy.

-What inspired me to make this bone broth was my love for nutrition, gut health and my overall well-being.
+What inspired me to make this bone broth was my love for nutrition, gut health, and overall well-being.
 I had heard a lot about bone broth and its healing properties.
-I had tried some store bought – which I will get into below – and was not satisfied with the taste and consistency.
-So, I was gifted this slow-cooker and I saved bones from my organic, pasture chickens and made bone broth.
+I had tried some store-bought – which I will get into below – and was not satisfied with the taste and consistency.
+So, I was gifted this slow cooker, and I saved bones from my organic pasture chickens and made bone broth.
 I have never had a bone broth as rich and flavorful as mine.

 With all that to stay let’s move on to my links and where you can find me (more below).

-I am now an Amazon affiliate so want to disclose that I do have links to products I use in case you guys are curious!
-Now here’s the part where I drop all my links to my socials for you.
+I am now an Amazon affiliate, so I want to disclose that I do have links to products I use in case you guys are curious!
+Now, here’s the part where I drop all my links to my socials for you.
 Appreciate you!

 The first stop is always IG.
 IG is my stomping grounds, I am there most often to talk on my stories and respond to DMs and comments.
 So, if you ever want to get in touch with me, my DMs are a great place to go!